 Between 1996 and 2000 and then between 2002 and 2004 Dr. Raczynski was the International Director of The Society for Computer Simulation.
 In 2003-2004 he is the international co-director of the McLeod Institute for Simulation Sciences (part of The Society for Computer Simulation in San Diego, California).
 Since 1996 he is a member of the National System of Researchers of Mexico.
 Between 1994 and 2003 Dr. Raczynski was the director of the Mexican Center of the McLeod Institute of Simulation Sciences.
 He wrote two books on computer simulation and has more than 70 articles and papers published in professional journals and conference proceedings.

-Dr. Raczynski has more than 40 years of didactic experience gathered in Poland, Russia and Mexico.
+Dr. Raczynski has 30 years of didactic experience gathered in Poland, Russia and Mexico.
 As a consultant he offers short intensive courses on computer simulation (in English, Spanish, Russian or Polish).